 Detective Conan (名探偵コナン)

 The manga is known for its diverse setting, exploring different regions and cultures of Japan.
-The variety of characters brings with them a rich repertoire of expressions and even regional dialects, such as the kansai-ben of Hattori Heiji from Osaka.
-Additionally, the language is clear and objective, making it accessible for those who are still getting used to the language.
+The variety of characters brings with it a rich repertoire of expressions and even regional dialects, such as the kansai-ben of Hattori Heiji, from Osaka.
+Furthermore, the language is clear and objective, making it accessible for those who are still getting used to the language.
 The furigana present in the texts further facilitates reading.

 Yotsubato! (よつばと!)

-Yotsubato! it's the perfect choice for those looking for a light, fun manga with simple language.
-It follows Yotsuba, a lovely 5-year-old girl who experiences everyday adventures with her father in a quiet Japanese town.
+Yotsubato! is the perfect choice for those looking for a light, fun manga with simple language.
+It follows Yotsuba, an adorable 5-year-old girl who lives everyday adventures with her father in a quiet Japanese town.

-The plot is a celebration of life's small joys, from learning about the seasons to exploring the world around you.
+The plot is a celebration of the small joys of life, from learning about the seasons to exploring the world around her.
 The simplicity of the story is reflected in the vocabulary, which is ideal for beginners.
-Moreover, the rural setting offers a charming glimpse of the Japanese countryside, allowing the reader to discover less-explored aspects of the country's culture.
+Additionally, the rural setting offers a charming glimpse into the Japanese countryside, allowing the reader to discover less explored aspects of the country’s culture.

-Works like Yotsubato! are ideal for beginners, as they combine the learning of new kanji with an engaging and visually rich approach.
+Works like Yotsubato! are ideal for those who are starting, as they combine learning new kanji with an engaging and visually rich approach.

 Nihonjin no Shiranai Nihongo (日本人の知らない日本語)